Benchmark solutions for radiative transfer with a moving mesh and exact uncollided source treatments: Abstract

 \section{Abstract}

-The set of benchmark solutions used in the thermal radiative transfer community suffer some coverage gaps, in particular nonlinear, nonequilibrium problems.
-Also, there are no nonequilibrium, optically thick benchmarks.
-These shortcomings motivated the origination of a numerical method unfettered by preconditions of linearity and easily able to converge on smooth optically thick problems, a moving mesh Discontinuous Galerkin (DG) framework that utilizes an uncollided source treatment.
-Having already proven this method on time dependent scattering transport problems, we present here solutions to non-equilibrium thermal radiative transfer problems for familiar linearized systems and more physical nonlinear systems in both optically thin and thick regimes, including both the full transport and the $S_2$/$P_1$ solution.
-Geometric convergence is observed for smooth sources at all times and some nonsmooth sources at late times when there is local equilibrium and accurate solutions are achieved for step sources when the solution is not smooth.
+The set of benchmark solutions used in the thermal radiative transfer community suffer some coverage gaps, in particular nonlinear, non\wgb{-}equilibrium problems.
+Also, there are no non\wgb{-}equilibrium, optically thick benchmarks.
+These shortcomings motivated the \wgb{development} of a numerical method \wgb{free from the requirement} of linearity and easily able to converge on smooth optically thick problems, a moving mesh Discontinuous Galerkin (DG) framework that utilizes an uncollided source treatment.
+Having already proven this method on time dependent scattering transport problems, we present here solutions to non-equilibrium thermal radiative transfer problems for familiar linearized systems \wgb{together with} more physical nonlinear systems in both optically thin and thick regimes, including both the full transport and the $S_2$/$P_1$ solution.
+Geometric convergence is observed for smooth sources at all times and some nonsmooth sources at late times when there is local equilibrium\wgb{.} \wgb{Also,} accurate solutions are achieved for step sources when the solution is not smooth.